 The CERA tool, developed by the Victoria State Emergency Service (SES) was used.
 It provides a robust framework for a community of interest to identify and prioritise those emergency risks that are likely to create most disruption to them.
-Two (2) CERA assessments utilising the MEMPC along with invited subject matter experts were held on Thursday 9th September and Thursday 14th October 2021.
+Two (2) CERA assessments utilising the MEMPC were held on Thursday 27th June and Thursday 19th September 2024.